What is the RYA?

 How do I pay?

 Bank transfer is our preferred method of payment.
-We can also accept payment by EC card, Paypal, Visa and Mastercard.
-There is a 2.5% surcharge for payment by credit card or 3.4% for Paypal.
+We can also accept payment by EC card, Visa and Mastercard.
+There is a 2.5% surcharge for payment by credit card.

 What information do you need from me?

-It is a condition of participation in all Sail YSL activities and membership of the Sail YSL Club that you provide us with full contact details.
+It is a condition of participation in all Sail YSL activities that you provide us with full contact details.
 As a minimum we need your full name, address, phone number and/or mobile number and e-mail address.
+Details of next of kin / an emergency contact and a health declaration are required for all participants in on-water activities.

 Do you offer children's sailing?